Actor triptychs

 Publisher: Minato-ya Kohei

-I am grateful to Lucienne Parkan for information about this triptych.
+I am grateful to Robert Pryor for this image and to both Lucienne Parkan and Robert Pryor for information about the triptych.

-Actors: Left sheet: Onoe Shinshichi III, Ichikawa Danjûrô VIII, and Ichikawa Ebijûrô IV (probably)
+Actors: Left sheet: Onoe Shinshichi III, Ichikawa Danjûrô VIII, and probably Ichikawa Ebijûrô IV as the Soga brothers

 Right sheet: Ichikawa Shinsha I, Nakayama Ichizô I, and Onoe Kikujirô II